Project Grants in Education

 Pre-K-12 In-School Projects might include artist residencies, arts integration projects, community engagement projects, school enhancement projects, or curriculum development projects.

-• An artist-in-residence for the fall term spearheaded building a papermaking studio and implemented a paper arts curriculum at an independent high school.
+• Example Two: An artist-in-residence for the fall term spearheaded building a papermaking studio and implemented a paper arts curriculum at an independent high school.

 • Nonprofit organizations must be the applicant.